Manikkam-Sakthi/HiltExample/README.md

-# Android-MVVM-Hilt-Retrofit-Coroutines-Coil
+# Android-MVVM-Hilt-Retrofit-Coroutines-Coil-KotlinDSL

-This is a demo application built using 'Hilt' dependency injection framework for Android.
+This is a demo application built using Kotlin DSL.

 # Library reference resources: